What is Assault?

 Assault is a felony in Ohio if there is serious physical harm or if a deadly weapon is used.
 Assault is also considered a felony when it is committed on people such as police officers, medics, or corrections officers.

-Simply being charged with a misdemeanor or felony assault can result in a high bonds, loss of a job, or jail time.
+Simply being charged with a misdemeanor or felony assault can result in a high bond, loss of job, or jail time.
 If convicted, the penalties include imprisonment, fines, probation, court-ordered counseling, and restitution.
 A conviction is also difficult to get expunged.
 This means it can have a potential impact on employment, military service, professional licensing, firearm ownership, and securing a place to live.

 Types of Assault in Ohio